indico/indico/doc/guides/UserGuide/Lectures.rst

 Lecture
 -------

 A Lecture is the simplest form of event within Indico.
-A Lecture allows you to add material, give details about the lecture, and set the access control.
-You also have Tools in which you can remove, clone, and set alarms.
+The following modules can be found in a lecture:

+* General settings: Set the general settings of the conference
+* Material: Attach material to the lecture (slides, videos etc.)
+* Participants: You can add all the participants for the Meeting or you can open the participation so users can apply for it
+* Evaluation: You can set an evaluation form to be completed by the participants
+* Protection: Set the access protection of the lecture
+* Tools: Where you can set alarms, lock/delete/clone the lecture, etc.
+* Logs: List of all the actions performed on the whole of the lecture

 --------------

 Creating a Lecture
 ------------------

-If you have the correct access rights within a Category you can create a new lecture using the *Create event* > *Lecture* from the blue top bar.
-You will be presented with a form similar to that for a Meeting;
+If you have the correct access rights within a category, you can create a new lecture by clicking on *Create event* then *Lecture* from the blue top bar.
+You will be presented with a form similar to that for a Meeting.
-you are able to choose the default style in which the Lecture will be displayed `(See Lecture Display Area) <#lecture-display-area>`_.
+You will need to choose a category in which to create your lectures, then the basic information; you can choose the default style in which the Lecture will be displayed `(See Lecture Display Area) <#lecture-display-area>`_.
+Set the access protection and click on *Create lecture*; you are done.
-After you submit this form the Lecture will be created and you will be redirected to its Management Area.
+You will be redirected to the Lecture Management Area.

 --------------